pglevy/vibe-coding-boilerplate/README.md

 ### Installing the project

-If you want to manage your own project on Github, you can copy this repo as a template (no connection to the parent project) or clone/fork it (to maintain a connection).
+If you want to manage your own project on Github, you can copy this repo as a template.
 Alternatively, you can download a .zip file using the Code button and just keep it locally on your machine, without version control.

 > [!TIP]
 > I recommend using [VS Code](https://code.visualstudio.com/Download) since it combines your text editor and your terminal in one app.